NERC-CEH/ghana_hydro_training_2026/README.md

 ---

 ## Introduction to the Workshops
-This series of different interactive workshops is designed to introduce participants to data-driven approaches in hydrological science.
-Each session focuses on a specific aspect of working with hydrological data, from modelling concepts to accessing, exploring, and applying datasets in research contexts.
+This series of interactive, hands-on workshops is designed to introduce participants to practical approaches for hydrological forecasting and analysis.
+Each session focuses on a key component of the hydrological forecasting workflow, progressing from accessing and exploring hydrological and hydroclimate datasets, through data-driven and machine-learning-based water resources modelling, to the application of hydrological models for sub-seasonal to seasonal forecasting and decision-support.
+The workshops emphasise practical skill development through guided exercises, enabling participants to apply the methods and tools introduced to their own research and operational contexts.

 ### Agenda
 | | Day 1: 27 January 2026 <br> Theme: Hydrological Datasets </br> | Day 2: 28 January 2026 <br> Theme: Water Resources Modelling </br> | Day 3: 29 January 2026 <br> Theme: Seasonal Forecast Applications </br> |